bixbydevelopers/capsule-sample-space-resorts/README.md

 ### Book Flow

-#### Outer Queries
+#### Outer "Book" Queries
 You can see all trained utterances and plans by entering this query in the training tab search bar: `goal:Order#commitOrder -has:continue`.
 For example:
 - Make a reservation for a space resort on Mars the third weekend in December for 2 astronauts
-- Do I have an upcoming space trip?
-- Cancel my space trip

-We train these to the goal `Order#commitOrder` where `commitOrder` is a named-consumer on the `Order` with two flagged signal routes: `CreateItem` and `CreateOrder`.
+We train these to the goal `Order#commitOrder` where `commitOrder` is a named-consumer on the `Order`.
+We also add two flagged signal routes: `CreateItem` and `CreateOrder`.
 We annotate as Values any present inputs for either "find" or "book", such as resort name, planet, search criteria, number of astronauts, etc.
-This is to create a plan where we first find a space resort that matches the search inputs, and then prepare an `Order` and pass it to the `CommitOrder` Action which will present the user with a Confirmation screen to review and agree to the reservation.
+All this will create a plan to first find a space resort that matches the search inputs, then prepare an `Order` and pass it to the `CommitOrder` Action which will present the user with a Confirmation screen to review and agree to the reservation.

-#### Inner Queries (Continuations of SpaceResort)
+#### Inner "Book" Queries (Continuations of SpaceResort)
 You can see all trained utterances and plans by entering this query in the training tab search bar: `goal:Order#commitOrder continuation:SpaceResort`.
 For example:
 - Make reservation
 - Book a pod for 2 astronauts